vhaasteren/anpta_containers/docs/DOCKERHUB_README.md

 ## 🐳 Dev Containers (VS Code)

 These images are designed for use with VS Code Dev Containers.
+The repository includes a ready-to-use `devcontainer.json` configuration.

+**Quick Setup:**
+1. Copy `devcontainer/devcontainer.json` to `.devcontainer/devcontainer.json` in your project root.
+2. Open the project in VS Code and select "Reopen in Container" when prompted.

+**Features:**
+- Uses the base image directly (no build step required)
+- Automatic UID/GID matching for correct file permissions
+- Pre-configured with Python, Jupyter, and development extensions
+- Python virtual environment auto-activated

+**Base Image Selection:**
+- Default: `vhaasteren/anpta:cpu` (CPU variant)
+- For GPU: Change `image` field to `vhaasteren/anpta:gpu-cu124`, `gpu-cu128`, or `gpu-cu13`

-See the repository's `devcontainer/` directory for configuration examples.
+For detailed setup instructions, see the repository's `README.md` and `devcontainer/` directory.

 ## 📊 Image Sizes